 No one ever leaves home intending to be involved in a car accident, but accidents happen in the blink of an eye.
 The aftermath of a car accident can be a confusing time.
 You are left with injuries—often significant ones—at a time when you are not able to work and earn a living.
 Bills pile up, insurance companies are calling trying to lowball any sort of settlement, and you may be tempted to take whatever they offer just to get it over and done with.
-SMT Legal urges you not to speak with the insurance company in your case until you speak with our car accident attorney.
+SMT Legal urges you not to speak with the insurance company in your case until you speak with our expert car accident lawyer.

 Recovering From Your Accident

 The road to recovery from a car accident can be difficult.
 Injuries may be severe and long-lasting, or even take a while to present with symptoms.
 Medical bills can stack up, and you may be unable to work during your recovery.
 You should not be punished for a car accident injury that was not your fault.
 The sooner you reach out to our team of car accident attorneys, the sooner you can set your financial worries aside and focus on the important part of the aftermath of your accident – recovery.

 The most recent data on car accidents in Pennsylvania is from 2017, and are courtesy of the Pennsylvania Department of Transportation.

 - Compared to the rest of the U.S., Pennsylvania has an average of one to two fewer car accident fatalities per 100,000 people.